入学申请

 首页 惠灵顿资讯 最新消息

-Wellington College China Festival of Education 2019 | Explore the Wellbeing strand
+Wellington College Education (China) Festival of Education 2019 | Explore the Wellbeing strand

 2019-02-28

-In 2019, Wellington College China will host its fourth annual Festival of Education, an event dedicated to continually advancing the exchange of important ideas, practices and the exploration of potential challenges and opportunities inherent in modern education.
+In 2019, Wellington College Education (China) will host its fourth annual Festival of Education, an event dedicated to continually advancing the exchange of important ideas, practices and the exploration of potential challenges and opportunities inherent in modern education.
 The festival, already considered a benchmark international event, continues to expand in scale and ambition this year, offering five distinct strands for attendees to explore:

 • Early Years, which explores the various options on offer for Early Years development strategies, including inquiry into the value of play, the importance of balance, and the need to develop the ‘whole child’ while at the same time appreciating the need to encourage an early ability to focus on assigned tasks.